Emmotes/ic_spoilers/docs/walnut.md

         "conditions": [
             {
                 "condition": "upgrade_purchased 2393",
                 "desc": "Increases the damage of all Champions by $(amount)% for each enemy killed in this area.
-Resets when changing areas."
+Stacks are reduced by 50% when changing areas, rounding down."
             },
             {
                 "condition": "upgrade_purchased 2392",
                 "desc": "Increases the damage of adjacent champions and champions in the top or bottom of their column by $(amount)% for each enemy killed in this area.
-Resets when changing areas."
+Stacks are reduced by 50% when changing areas, rounding down."
             },
             {
                 "condition": "upgrade_purchased 2391",
                 "desc": "Increases the damage of champions up to two slots away by $(amount)% for each enemy killed in this area.
-Resets when changing areas."
+Stacks are reduced by 50% when changing areas, rounding down."
             },
             {
                 "desc": "Increases the damage of adjacent champions by $(amount)% for each enemy killed in this area.
-Resets when changing areas."
+Stacks are reduced by 50% when changing areas, rounding down."
             }
         ]
     },